amauriciorr/AubreyBot/README.md

 `python setup.py --download_lyrics false --load_path ./path/to/your/lyrics.json`

-To clarify which flags are available for reach file, just run `python file_name.py -h`

 ### Training Aubrey
 To start training your chatbot run `python build_rapbot.py`.
 Files preprocessed in the previous step will automatically be read.